On fusion categories: Fusion categories over

 To illustrate this definition, we give a few examples.

 \begin{example} If $\mC$ is $\Rep(H)$ for a Hopf algebra $H$ and $F$ the forgetful functor, then $H^i_F(\mC)$ is the usual Hochschild cohomology of $H$ as a coalgebra. \end{example}

-\begin{example} Let $G$ be an affine proalgebraic group over $k$, and $\mC=\Rep(G)$ be the category of algebraic representations of $G$.
-Then $H^i(\mC)=H^i(O(G))$, the Hochschild cohomology of $O(G)$ as a coalgebra, where $O(G)$ is the Hopf algebra of algebraic functions on $G$.
-In other words, $H^i(\mC)=H^i_{\rm alg}(G,k)$, the algebraic group cohomology of $G$. \end{example}
+\begin{example} Let $G$ be a finite group, and $\mC={\rm Vec}_G$ be the category of $G$-graded vector spaces over an algebraically closed field $k$ (of any characteristic).
+Then $H^i(\mC)=H^i(O(G))$, the Hochschild cohomology of $O(G)$ as a coalgebra, where $O(G)$ is the Hopf algebra of $k$-valued functions on $G$.
+In other words, $H^i(\mC)=H^i(G,k)$, the group cohomology of $G$ with coefficients in $k$. \end{example}

 \begin{example} Let $G$ be a reductive algebraic group over $k$ with Lie algebra $\g$.
 Let $\Rep(G)$ denote the category of algebraic representations of $G$.
 Then $H^i(\Rep(G))=(\Lambda^i\g)^G$ for all $i$.
 Indeed, $\Rep(G)=\Rep(O(G)^*)$.
 Therefore, $C^n(\Rep(G))=(O(G^n)^*)^G$, where $G$ acts diagonally by conjugation.
 Since $G$ is reductive, the cohomology of this complex is the $G$-invariants in the Hochschild cohomology of $O(G)$ with coefficients in the trivial representation (corresponding to $1\in G$).
 This cohomology is well known to be $\Lambda\g$, so the answer is $(\Lambda\g)^G$, as desired.
 Thus, if $\g$ is a simple Lie algebra, then there is no nontrivial derivations or tensor structure deformations of the identity functor, but there exists a unique (up to scaling) first order deformation of the associativity constraint, corresponding to a basis element in $(\Lambda^3\g)^G$.
 It is easy to guess that this deformation comes from an actual deformation, namely from the deformation of $O(G)$ to the quantum group $O_q(G)$. \end{example}